Home » How Do Rats Defend Themselves?

 One main advantage that owls have is their nocturnal design.
 They usually hunt when rats are most active, searching for food at night.

-Owls have excellent night vision, which allows them to see their prey with relative ease in the darkness.
+Owls have excellent night vision, allowing them to see their prey relatively easily in the darkness.
 They have binocular vision for increased depth perception.

 Feral Cats